AIOU to hold Int’ Urdu conference next week

 It is also aimed at initiating intellectual dialogue among the

-academicians and researchers on importance of language and literature in promoting harmony and unity, a press release said on Thursday.
+academicians and researchers on importance of language and literature in promoting harmony and unity, a press release said.

 The event is also an effort to promote Urdu at national and